of Warfleet in Dartmouth

 Civil War in Warfleet, 1642-9.

-the outbreak of the Civil War in 1642 Ambrose Roope son of the above John owned
+the outbreak of the Civil War in 1642 Ambrose Roope, son of John, owned

 Little Dartmouth while his cousin Nicholas Roope owned Warfleet Quay, the new